cxfcdcpu/Secure_data_Sharing_dashboard/README.md

 ### install dependency:
 in terminal, type in: "npm install".
 Then wait all dependency to be installed.

+### Change environmental variable (API IP)
+As our front end will communicate with the backend, we need to modify the backend IP before we can use.
+First find your backend PC's IP.
+To find the IP, you can use the terminal in your backend machince, type:

+    ifconfig

+Your IP will be the format of 192.***.***.***

+Then, use terminal on your frontend folder. go to the ./src folder.
+To change the environmental constant in the hidden file ".env" Type:

+    nano .env

+Change the value of the REACT_APP_IP to be your backend IP address.

 ### enjoy:
 using the following instruction to run the app.